shagar619/JavaScript/README.md

 **🔑 Why Use Strict Mode?**

-✔️ Helps write cleaner, more secure code
+- ✔️ Helps write cleaner, more secure code
-✔️ Catches common mistakes early
+- ✔️ Catches common mistakes early
-✔️ Makes code more consistent with modern JavaScript ✔️ Recommended for all modern applications
+- ✔️ Makes code more consistent with modern JavaScript
+- ✔️ Recommended for all modern applications

+## 🔹What are the purpose of using async/await over traditional callbacks or promises?